oroinc/documentation/user_guide/customer_management/common_features_accounts.rst

   :header: "Field", "Description"
   :widths: 10, 30

-  "**Owner***","Limits the list of users that can manage the account to users,  whose :ref:`roles <user-guide-user-management-permissions>` allow managing accounts assigned to the owner (e.g. the owner, members of the same business unit, system administrator, etc.).
+  "**Owner**","Limits the list of users that can manage the account to users,  whose :ref:`roles <user-guide-user-management-permissions>` allow managing accounts assigned to the owner (e.g. the owner, members of the same business unit, system administrator, etc.).

   By default, the user creating the account is chosen."
-  "**Account Name***","The name used to refer to the account in the system."
+  "**Account Name**","The name used to refer to the account in the system."

-The rest of the fields are optional.
-They keep additional details about the account (such as its :term:`tags <Tag>` and related :term:`contacts <Contact>`) and may be left empty.
+  "**Description**","Details or a short description of an account record."

-- In order to add a contact, click the :guilabel:`+Add` button in the *Contacts* section.
+- To add a contact, click the :guilabel:`+Add` in the **Contacts** section.

-If you need to record and process any other details of accounts, :ref:`custom fields <doc-entity-fields-create>` can be created.
+If you need to record and process any other details of accounts, contact your administrator or see the :ref:`custom fields <doc-entity-fields-create>` section for more information.
 Their values will be displayed in the **Additional** section.

 Once all the necessary information has been defined, click the button in the right top corner of the page to save the